yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 order: 1
 ---

-Fixed effects models refer to a scenario that each participant has her own parameter generating mechanism.
-This is relative to the other scenario that all participants are under one common mechanism of parameter generation, namely random effects / hierarchical / multi-level models.
+Fixed effects models refer to a scenario that each participant / subject has her own parameter generating mechanism.
+This is relative to another scenario that all participants are under one common mechanism of parameter generation.
+The latter scenario sometimes is dubbed random effects, hierarchical or multi-level models, although each term has slightly different meanings.

 In this tutorial, I illustrate the method of conducting Bayesian MCMC sampling in the fixed-effects scenario.
 Given a data set containing (1) response times